Montana Draw Odds & Application Guide

 - Wyoming runs a pure preference system for most species — the hunter with the most points draws first, period.
 No randomness.

-- Montana is fully random, just weighted by points squared.
+- Montana is fully random, just weighted by bonus points.
 A zero-point applicant can technically beat a 20-point applicant in any given year.
 It’s unlikely, but it’s mathematically possible.
 This keeps the system from becoming a pure queue where newcomers have zero chance.

 The practical effect: Montana rewards patience without guaranteeing anything.
-That makes district selection and point management more strategic here than in pure preference states.
+Nobody gets a tag handed to them.
+That reality makes district selection and point management more strategic here than in pure preference states where high-point holders can count on eventually drawing.

 Point Rules